SpencerL-Y/SESL/README.md

 SmackBasedPrj is a tool for memory safety checking.
 It is an symbolic execution extension of existing state-of-the-art tool SMACK on separation logic.

+## Dependency

+We build our tool based on
+- **[SMACK](https://smackers.github.io/)**: we brought the frontend of this to into use, which provide a magnificant translation from source code to Boogie IVL based on LLVM passes.

 ## Installation

 System requirement: